bozsahin/cogs517-philosophy-of-cogsci/README.md

 GRADING:

-25% Term essay (end of term)
+15% Term essay (end of term)

-30% Presentation of material AND its related material, level of involvement in discussions online and offline.
+20% Presentation of material AND its related material.

+20% Level of involvement in discussions online and offline.

 45% Weekly quiz (best 9 quiz out of 10 count howard grade.
 Quiz topics are usually topics discussed in current topics, or the one before or after, or from the reading assignment of the week.)